tilt-dev/company/communications/README.md

 change and create a GitHub PR in this repo as a proposal. @-mention and assign specific individuals for review.

-### When Clubhouse and GitHub Fail:
+### When Shortcut and GitHub Fail:

-- If you are having difficulty understanding each other over Clubhouse and/or GitHub, consider scheduling a meeting with a specific agenda to further discuss.
+- If you are having difficulty understanding each other over Shortcut and/or GitHub, consider scheduling a meeting with a specific agenda to further discuss.
 But prefer starting with async communications first.